royaltm/spectrusty-tutorial/step2.md

  1    1     3
 ```

 And that is exactly what [EarMicOutAudioFrame::render_earmic_out_audio_frame] method does.
-If we only wanted to hear the EAR changes and ignore the MIC changes we can replace [EarMicAmps4] with [EarOutAmps4].
+If we only want to hear the EAR changes and ignore the MIC changes, we can replace [EarMicAmps4] with [EarOutAmps4].

-Now, into the part 3.
-In this example we assume `audio` is capable of providing some audio buffer as a [`Vec<T>`]
-of audio samples `T`:
+Now, step 3.
+In this example, we assume the `audio` object is capable of providing an audio buffer as a [vector][Vec<T>] of audio samples `T`:

 ```rust
 fn produce_audio_frame<T: AudioSample + FromSample<BlepDelta>>(